‘X’ Marks the Spot

 “The spirit,” Lee repeated and continued.
 “Just acting, ‘Well, I’m going to look like him,’ that’s just surface stuff.”

-There was nothing “surface” at all about Denzel Washington’s Oscar-nominated turn, one of the finest screen portraits in many a year.
+There was nothing “surface” about Denzel Washington’s Oscar-nominated turn, one of the finest screen portraits in many a year.
 He was able to penetrate deep inside, in between, over and above Malcolm’s surface and into the person himself.
 That the veteran Al Pacino beat him out for Best Actor honors in Scent of a Woman was an injustice and a dereliction of duty by the members of Hollywood’s Motion Picture Academy.

 Nevertheless, when he worked on Malcolm X, Denzel would pray every morning, “before I came to that trailer,” to be filled with the man’s spirit.
 “I’m like, ‘All right, Malcolm, come on.’
 And it’s not for me.
 It’s for him and for those hopefully that he affected.”